Contrast-Security-OSS/contrast-maven-plugin/README.md

 ### serverPath

-Multi-module Maven builds can appear as different servers in TeamServer.
-If you would like to discourage this behavior and would rather see all modules appear under the same server in TeamServer, then please set the `serverPath` property.
+Multi-module Maven builds can appear as different servers in the Contrast UI.
+If you would like to discourage this behavior and would rather see all modules appear under the same server in Contrast, then please set the `serverPath` property.

+**You are strongly encouraged to add a serverPath if this build will be run in a CI environment such as Travis CI or Circle CI.** This will help with keeping your servers tidy in the Contrast UI.

 ### appVersion

 When your app's integration tests are run, the Contrast agent can add an app version to its metadata so that vulnerabilites can be compared between app versions, CI builds, etc...

-We generate this app version as follows and in this order:
+We generate the app version as follows and in this order:

 * If you specify an appVersion in the properties, we'll use that without modification
 * If your build is running in TravisCI, we'll use appName-$TRAVIS_BUILD_NUMBER